The following is a guest post from Ron at The Wisdom Journal:

 Cons of index funds: not as flashy or exciting as individual investments, you can’t select which investments are in the basket, the portfolio remains invested in down markets.

 Exchange-traded funds (ETFs) are funds that target a specific investment group.
 They may track Brazilian stocks, or health-care stocks in the USA, or the stocks of emerging markets.
-They may also track bonds or specific industries within a certain niche.
+They may also track bonds or specific industries within a certain niche, such as socially responsible investing.
 Because they trade with a regular ticker symbol, you can buy and sell ETFs just like stocks.

 If the ETF is large enough, you could get similar diversification of an index fund in addition to the ability to sell short, buy on margin and purchase as little as one share.
 Another advantage is that the expense ratios for most ETFs are lower than those of the average mutual fund.